Ádin Molnár

-Ádin Molnár (born 18 June 2004) is a Hungarian professional footballer, who plays as a forward for Nemzeti Bajnokság I club MTK.
+Ádin Molnár (born 18 June 2004) is a Hungarian professional footballer who plays as a forward for Ekstraklasa club Raków Częstochowa.

 Career

 On 11 July 2022, Molnár signed a three-year contract with Nemzeti Bajnokság I club MTK, to play a role in the Nemzeti Bajnokság III reserve team.

 On 13 July 2023, he was loaned out to Nemzeti Bajnokság II club Kozármisleny for the 2023–24 season.

 On 13 July 2024, Molnár extended his contract with MTK after his successful loan spell and made the Hungary U20s and the first team at the club.
 On 3 August, he played his first match in a 3–0 win against Nyíregyháza in the first division.
 He scored his first goal for the club on 26 October, in a 4–1 league victory at home against Újpest.

+On 8 July 2026, Molnár was transferred to Raków Częstochowa in Poland for an undisclosed fee.
+He signed a four-year contract with an option for another year.